operator-framework/java-operator-sdk/README.md

 * *mysql-schema*: Operator managing schemas in a MySQL database
 * *spring-boot-plain/auto-config*: Samples showing integration with Spring Boot.

-Add [dependency](https://search.maven.org/search?q=a:operator-framework) to your project:
+Add [dependency](https://search.maven.org/search?q=a:operator-framework) to your project with Maven:

 ```xml
 <dependency>